 The Telecommunication Industry Association maintains these standards on a participative basis involving engineers, manufacturers and users.
 It invites them to submit suggestions and vote on its amendments.

 Visionary innovator Kenneth G. Brill founded the Uptime Institute in 1993.
 He saw the need to encourage improvements in the performance, efficiency, and reliability of business critical infrastructure through innovation, collaboration, and independent certifications.
-Since then, his initial thinking developed into a globally accepted standard for rating the theoretical availability of data center facilities.
-Indeed it can be said he was one of the fathers of mission-critical computing environments.
+Since then, his initial thinking developed into a globally accepted standard data center tiers for rating the theoretical availability of facilities.
+Indeed it can be said he was one of the fathers of mission-critical computing environments and his development of the Uptime Institute tier system has revolutionized data center facilities.

 There are two phases whereby data centers determine their availability, and therefore the return on investment the design promises.
 These are first, tier certification of the design documents.
 Then the second phase assures that the constructed data center actually meets these design standards.

-The Four Data Tiers in a Large Nutshell
+The Four Data Center Tiers in a Large Nutshell

 - Tier I – Basic site infrastructure with no redundancy